slamlux/group_ACCL/README.md

 # Serial implemetation
 **Main steps in program**

-**Initialise_vector** - Used initialise all values in the vector to a set value.
+**Initialise_vector** - Used to initialise all values in the vector to a set value.
 These values are then iterated through the vector size and the elements of the vector are then set to the initial vector size.

 **T_equilibrium_global** - This function takes an average of the temperature values for a set number of segments and produces the global equilibrium temperature.